docker-archive/docker-ce/components/cli/docs/reference/commandline/service_update.md

 ### Add or remove mounts

-Use the `--mount-add` or `--mount-rm` options add or remove a service's bind-mounts or volumes.
+Use the `--mount-add` or `--mount-rm` options add or remove a service's bind mounts or volumes.

 The following example creates a service which mounts the `test-data` volume to